Notes for: Peter (Pierre) Tillou

 There is a list containing names of persons born "in partibus transmariis," and naturalized by royal letters-patent, Westminster on November 15, 1681 at the following site: https://electricscotland.com/history/france/protestantexilesfromFrance03.pdf

-This lists Peter Tillon, Anne wife, Susan, Francis and John, children, Magdalen Bouquet cousin.
+In the list of Denizations in London for October 14, 1681 there is Peter Tillon, Anna his wife, Suzanna, Francis and John, children, Magdalen Bouquet their kinswoman.
 Just below them on this list mentioned above is Francis Bridon, Jane-Susan wife, Francis son, Elias Valet servant.
 And below them is John Boudin, Esther wife.

 Some few people have Peter married to a Marguerite Gras first.
 That is probably not accurate.
 No sources were given.
 I will just go with one wife for now.
 Some have her name as Anne and some as Jeanette.
 I would think the name Anne could be derived from Jeanette.
 So we will just go with that for now.
-And her last name may or may not be Bouquet.
-That, also, is probably based on speculation from what I have seen.
-There is no obvious source for it that I have found.
-And the order of the children is not known.
+The order of the children is not known.
 I have not found much of anything on sons Francis and John.

 Ann Messecar also thinks that the Pierre Tillou in Virginia (with wife Margaret someone) is a different Peter Tillon/Tillou than this Peter Tillou here.
 Ann found that in 1691, Pierre Tillou, a French Protestant, arrived in NYC and petitioned for citizenship and merchant status.
 One might suppose that he could have gone back and resailed to Virginia in 1700, but that seems a little unlikely.